SingStuti/propertyprice/README.md

 Houseseller: Think of the average house-flipper.
 This client wants to take advantage of the features that influence a house price the most.
 They typically want to buy a house at a low price and invest on the features that will give the highest return.
 For example, buying a house at a good location but small square footage.
 The client will invest on making rooms at a small cost to get a large return.

+#### Goals
+- What are the main drivers that contribute to property prices in King County?
+- Could property prices in King County be reliably predicted?
+- Which areas in King County can be considered as premium locations?

 ---------------------------------------------------------------------------------------------------------------------------
 #### Overview